Sagit-autodesk/hackweek-2025/README.md

 ## 🎯 Motivation

 This Chrome extension serves as an AI Assistant that:
-- Automatically captures your browsing context
+- Automatically captures your browsing context from any website
+- Requires explicit page approval for privacy protection
 - Assists with LLM integration and MCP server configurations
 - Helps create Jira tickets, interact with Slack, and use internal MCPs
 - Provides seamless AI assistance directly in your browser

 Built with **CopilotKit** for a modern, interactive AI experience.

+## 🔒 Privacy-First Design

+- **Page Approval System**: AI assistant only accesses content from explicitly approved pages
+- **24-hour Expiration**: All page permissions expire automatically after 24 hours
+- **User Control**: Full management of approved pages in settings
+- **No Auto-Collection**: Extension won't "drink" content from pages without permission

 ## 🚀 Extension Setup